tangentsoft/pidp8i/doc/cc8-manual.md

         ++tmp;
     }

-That is, it does an in-place conversion of the passed NUL-terminated character buffer to all-uppercase.
+That is, it does an in-place conversion of the passed [0-terminated word string](#wordstr) to all-uppercase.

 This function exists in LIBC because it is useful for ensuring that file names are uppercase, as OS/8 requires.
 With the current CC8 compiler